Dynamic similarity of vortex shedding in a superfluid flowing past a penetrable obstacle: Results

 \subsection{Superfluid Reynolds number $\text{\rm Re}_{\rm s}$ and Strouhal number $\text{\rm St}$}

 First, we examine whether the superfluid Reynolds number $\mathrm{Re}_{\rm s}$ can serve as a reliable indicator of the dipole--to-cluster transition.
 In Fig.~\figref{fig:placeholder}, we plot the values of $\mathrm{Re}_{\rm s}^{\rm th}$ at $v_0=v_\textrm{th}$ for various obstacle conditions in terms of $\sigma$ and $V_0/\mu$.
 Here, $v_{\rm th}$ is determined as the velocity above which the drag force spectrum no longer shows a peak structure, which is fully correlated with the onset behavior of the lift force.
 It is remarkable that the dipole-to-cluster transition occurs consistently at $\mathrm{Re}_{\rm s}\approx 2$.
 This shows that the superfluid Reynolds number defined in Eq.~\eqref{eq:threshold_Re} conveys the dynamic similarity in the wake dynamics for penetrable obstacles.
-We note that as the Gaussian width $\sigma$ increases from 15$\xi$ to 30$\xi$, the ratio of $D_{\rm eff}/\sigma$ decreases by a factor of 1.6, thus manifesting the efficacy of $D_{\rm eff}$ in representing the length scale of the obstacle.
+We note that as the Gaussian width $\sigma$ increases from 15$\xi$ to 30$\xi$, the ratio of $D_{\rm eff}/\sigma$ decreases by a factor of 1.6, showing that $D_{\rm eff}$ appropriately represents the length scale of the obstacle.

 Next, we examine the relationship between $\mathrm{Re}_s$ and the Strouhal number $\mathrm{St}$ for penetrable obstacles.
 Using the effective diameter, we compute $\mathrm{St}$ as follows:

 Here, the vortex shedding frequency \(f_s\) is determined via